Extraordinary Faith, Everyday Obedience

 Esther risked death when she spoke out to save her people.

-Ezra studied, obeyed, then taught.
+Ezra studied, obeyed, and then taught.

 Nehemiah built with one hand and held a sword in the other.